Nutrition and diet

 Also called: almond drink

-Almond milk is a plant-based drink made from blended almonds and water, typically 2 to 6 percent almonds by weight.
+Almond milk is a plant-based drink made from blended almonds and water (in the UK it is the second best-selling plant milk after oat), typically 2 to 6 percent almonds by weight.
 It is dairy-free, lactose-free, low calorie, and low carbohydrate.
 Its main downsides are very low protein (about 0.5 g per 100 ml) and the fact that most of the almond goes into the strainings, leaving you with mostly water plus added calcium and vitamin D.

 Nutrition basics